 When you do this, your mind will have each and every detail ever-present as you write on, thus you'll be less likely to miss out on those bigger or smaller elements within the story and character arcs, the action, the build-ups, and the eventual payoffs.

 Read what you've written before you write and you'll always be on the same page with yourself to catch those plot holes.

 When you've reached that final draft, take the time to go through the whole thing from Page One to The End with your metaphorical salt and pepper shakers to season the story, plotting, and characters.

 Find any and all opportunities to offer foreshadowing earlier in the script to set up moments later on.
-Foreshadowing can be the ultimate plot hole fix, because you're well aware of the major and minor plot points as you do so, thus you'll be more apt to ensure that things are connected, even if it is just a matter of inserting clever and fun visuals, lines of dialogue, etc.
+Foreshadowing can be the ultimate plot hole fix because you're well aware of the minor and major plot points as you do so, thus you'll be more apt to ensure that things are connected well.

 Choose Your Requested Suspension of Disbelief Wisely